RolTriesCode/Ready-to-use-better-auth/README.md

 - `pnpm start`: Starts the production server.
 - `pnpm lint`: Runs ESLint for code quality checks.

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to open an issue or submit a pull request.

 ## ⚖️ License

 Distributed under the MIT License.
 See `LICENSE` for more information.

----

-Built with ❤️ by Errol Tabangen(https://github.com/RolTriesCode)